-The DS1922L/DS1922T use a control function command to start a mission.
+The DS1922E uses a control function command to start a mission.
 A new mission can only be started if the previous mission has been ended and the memory has been cleared.
 After the command code, the master must transmit the 64-bit full-access password followed by an FFh dummy byte.
 If passwords are enabled and the transmitted password is different from the stored full-access password or a mission is in progress, the Start Mission with Password command fails.
 The device stops communicating and waits for a reset pulse.
 If the password was correct or if passwords were not enabled, the device starts a mission.
-If SUTA = 0, the sampling begins as soon as the Mission Start Delay is over.
-If SUTA = 1, the first sample is written to the data-log memory at the time the temperature alarm occurred.
-However, the Mission Samples Counter does not increment.
+If SUTA = 0, the sampling begins as soon as the mission start delay is over.
+If SUTA = 1, the first sample is written to the datalog memory at the time the temperature alarm occurred.
+However, the mission sample counter does not increment.
 One sample period later, the Mission Timestamp register is set and the regular sampling and logging begins.
 While the device is waiting for a temperature alarm to occur, the WFTA flag in the General Status register reads 1.
 During a mission there is only read access to the register pages.